centau/ecr/docs/api/Registry.md

     The returned pool is direct access to the underlying datastructures the registry uses to store entities and components.

-    Modifying the returned pool may result in *undefined behavior*.
+    Modifying the returned pool may result in *unexpected behavior*.

 ---